Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 public static void GetExperienceCloudId(AdobeGetExperienceCloudIdCallback callback)
 ```

-* _callback_ is a callback containing the experience cloud id if the `GetExperienceCloudId` API executed without any errors.
+* _callback_ is a callback containing the ECID if the `GetExperienceCloudId` API executed without any errors.

 **Example**